miracle078/adogent/CONTRIBUTING.md

 **Thank you for your contribution! 🎈**

-Every contribution, no matter how small, helps make The Golden Age better.
+Every contribution, no matter how small, helps make adogent better.

 **[⬆ Back to Top](#top)**